 - Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
 ART is recommended for everyone who has HIV.
 ART helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.

 - People with HIV should start ART as soon as possible.
-In people with HIV who have the following conditions, it's especially important to start ART right away: pregnancy, AIDS, certain HIV-related illnesses and coinfections, and recent HIV infection.
-(Recent HIV infection is the period up to 6 months after infection with HIV.)
+In people with HIV who have the following conditions, it's especially important to start ART right away: pregnancy, AIDS, certain HIV-related illnesses and coinfections, and early HIV infection.
+(Early HIV infection is the period up to 6 months after infection with HIV.)

-- Before starting ART, people with HIV discuss the benefits and risks of ART with their health care providers.
-They also discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed—with their health care provider.
+- Before starting ART, people with HIV discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed—with their health care provider.